just-the-docs/just-the-docs/index.md

 ---

-## Is CityJSON an official OGC standard?

-No, and there are no concrete plans for CityJSON to become one.

-CityJSON was started, and is maintained, by the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl).
-Others have since joined the development.

 ## Contributing to the project

 We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone on the [GitHub repository of CityJSON](https://github.com/tudelft3d/cityjson).